NAFTA - Chapter 11 - Investment

 $500 million CAD.

 The Claimant submitted a Notice of Intent to Submit a Claim to Arbitration on November 7, 2012, which was later withdrawn and replaced with a second Notice of Intent on June 13, 2013.
 On September 12, 2013, Eli Lilly then filed a Notice of Arbitration against the Government of Canada under the dispute settlement provisions of NAFTA Chapter 11.
 Canada filed its Statement of Defence on June 30, 2014.
 Eli Lilly filed its Memorial on September 30, 2014; Canada filed its Counter-Memorial on January 27, 2015; Eli Lilly filed its Reply on September 12, 2015 and Canada filed its Rejoinder on December 8, 2015.
-The hearing is scheduled for May 30 - June 9, 2016.
+The hearing on jurisdiction and the merits took place from May 30 to June 8, 2016.
+Parties filed post-hearing submissions, including on costs between July 25 and August 22, 2016.

 Factual overview and nature of the claim